Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their function in an organized manner.

 Most people think peptic ulcers are caused by the food we eat.

-- Most people tend to think that ulcers in the stomach or intestine is caused by eating high spice food or can also be caused due to stress.
+- Most people think that stomach or intestine ulcers are caused by eating high-spice food or can also be caused due to stress.

 - However, peptic ulcers are in reality caused by a bacterium known as Helicobacter Pylori.

 21. The most important organ for digestion is Liver.